purrlab/purrlab.github.io/_pages/join.md

 More information about what it's like to join the lab, and general resources for students are available in our [Lab guide on Notion](https://vcheplygina.notion.site/Lab-guide-PURRlab-at-ITU-c85f30c838f1447780773a456cf35fcd?pvs=74).

-We are not supervising project in fall 2025 due to Veronika's sabbatical and several people leaving the lab.
-For spring 2026, multiple projects will be available related to:
+Here are some project ideas available for BSc and MSc students from spring 2026:

 {% include student_projects.liquid %}

 ## Open PhD or postdoc positions

-There are currently no open positions.
-Two postdoc positions on the CHEETAH project, focusing on inclusion in machine learning competitions, will be announced in early 2026.
-We are particularly looking for candidates with experience in qualitative research.
-Please contact Veronika if this sounds interesting!
+There are two open postdoc positions (deadline 31 January 2026) in the CHEETAH project, focusing on inclusion in machine learning competitions.
+Read more about the project and how to apply [here](https://candidate.hr-manager.net/ApplicationInit.aspx?cid=119&ProjectId=181837&DepartmentId=3439&MediaId=5)!

-All positions will be advertised through the [official ITU vacancy page](https://en.itu.dk/About-ITU/Vacancies).
-Here you can sign up to stay updated about possible positions.
+All positions are advertised through the [official ITU vacancy page](https://en.itu.dk/About-ITU/Vacancies).
+There you can sign up to receive notifications about new positions.

 ## Alternatives